TsHristov/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms

-Exercise repository with implementations of famous data structures and algorithms both in Python and C++.
+Exercise repository with implementations of famous data structures and algorithms in Python and C++.

 Each has a detailed description with operations costs analysis.
 * `Data-Structures`:
   - `Dynamic-Array`